 Mottles.
 Irregular spots of different colors that vary in number and size.
-Mottling in soils usually indicates poor aeration and lack of drainage.
+The redoximorphic features of soils (mottling and gleying) are used to indicate poor aeration and lack of drainage.

 On-Site Wastewater Disposal Zone.
 An area designated for operation and maintenance of individual waste treatment and disposal systems by a public agency entrusted with powers in accordance with the provisions of Chapter 3, Part 2, Division 6, of the State Health and Safety Code.